ayshajaved/Google-Solution-Challenge-2025/SolutionChallengeSteps/6_BuildandTest.md

   - **Flutter**: For cross-platform app development.
   - **Google Cloud**: For hosting or processing large datasets.
   - **Google Maps**: For location-based features (e.g., flood zones).
-- **Set Milestones**: Aim for a basic version by March 20, 2025, and a polished one by March 25, 2025, leaving time for testing.
+- **Set Milestones**: Aim for a basic version by March 20, 2025, and a polished one, leaving time for testing.

 ### 2. Build the Solution
 - **Start with UI**: Use Flutter to design an intuitive interface.
 For example, create a simple screen with a map and alert button for a flood app.